pkt-cash/pkt-docs/docs/PKT_FAQ.md

 >As more people mine PacketCrypt, they will need to invest in more network infrastructure which will become useful later on for making the internet faster and more accessible.

 + **What is the path towards being publicly listed on exchanges?**
 > PKT is a decentralized project like Bitcoin, not a centralized token.
 Community members are having conversations with different exchanges and you can do it too.
-There are not more details about the particular listing initiatives.
+There are no more details at this time about the particular listing initiatives.

 + **What is value proposition of PKT?**
-> The PKT project is focues on building a decentralized bandwidth marketplace to decouple the business and technical aspects of internet service from the physical aspect of maintaining infrastructure.
+> The PKT project is focused on building a decentralized bandwidth marketplace to decouple the business and technical aspects of internet service from the physical aspect of maintaining infrastructure.
 The fundamental value is division of labor and lowering the barrier of entry for internet service competition.

 + **The differentiating factors vs. Bitcoin and other crypto coins?**
 > The differences from Bitcoin are: